 Emotional Support Animal Laws in Ohio

 Emotional support animal owners have protection under some local and federal laws.
-While Ohio residents have clear housing rights, ESA regulations involving travel, employment, and public places are less clear.
+While Ohio residents have clear housing rights, ESA rights for travel, employment, and public places are limited.

 Ohio ESA Housing Laws